 Who is CASA?
 CASA volunteers are people like you.
 They are teachers, business people, retirees and grandparents.
 CASA volunteers want to make certain the voices of abused and neglected children are heard in an over-burdened child welfare system.

-Becoming a CASA volunteer means you are:
+To Become a CASA volunteer means

 - Willing to commit at least one year of your time